ChillSpud/Econ_Stocks_ML/README.md

 # Econ_Stocks_ML
-Repository for applying ML to Econ and Stock data
+Repository for functions applying ML to Econ and Stock data